petrakol/blockxpand-icp/README.md

 ## Development workflow

 1. Install Rust and run `./install_dfx.sh` to install `dfx`, then add the `wasm32-unknown-unknown` target with `rustup target add wasm32-unknown-unknown`.
+   Set `DFX_TARBALL` to a pre-downloaded archive to install offline.
 2. Run `cargo test --quiet --all` and `cargo clippy --quiet -- -D warnings` before pushing.
-   The integration tests will attempt to start a local replica using `dfx` and are skipped automatically if `dfx` cannot be installed.
+   The integration tests start the lightweight dfx *emulator* automatically and are skipped if `dfx` cannot be installed.
 3. On pull requests the GitHub Actions workflow runs tests, clippy, and a test deployment via `deploy.sh`.